icsergoltd/home-grown-tomatoes/src/content/blog/grow-tomatoes-on-balcony.md

 Roots sitting in water quickly rot, and once that happens, recovery is difficult.

+For a deeper container setup guide, including pot size, drainage, compost, and support, read our full guide on [how to grow tomatoes in pots](/blog/grow-tomatoes-in-pots).

 ---

 ## Step 3: Use the Right Potting Mix